aptos-labs/developer-docs/docs/integration/wallet-adapter-concept.md

 # Integrate with Aptos wallets

-Decentralized applications often run through a browser extension or mobile application to read onchain data and submit transactions.
+Decentralized applications often run through a browser extension or mobile application to read on-chain data and submit transactions.
 The Aptos Wallet Adapter allows for a single interface for apps and wallets to integrate together.

 ## Implementing the Aptos Wallet Adapter